nicolekwli/final-year-project/README.md

-Local cost functions in neuroscience and deep learning
+# Evaluation and Analysis of local cost functions in neuroscience and deep learning

-#
-/notebooks contains code for development and testing purposes

 https://github.com/loeweX/Greedy_InfoMax